Philadelphia DUI Blood Test Attorneys

 Attacking Blood and Urine Tests in Drunk Driving Cases

 While breath tests tend to be the most common method for measuring blood alcohol content (BAC), blood and urine tests are also options.
 Like breath tests, if blood or urine test results show .08 BAC or higher, you will be charged with DUI.
 However, that does not mean you should plead guilty and accept your fate.
 The drunk driving charges can still be fought.
-The attorneys at Cherry DUI Law, know how to fight them.
+The attorneys at Cherry Criminal Law, know how to fight them.

 Blood Tests Are the Most Accurate